kirstenunterwegs/GapDynamicsRepeatLidar/README.md

 Krüger, K., Senf, C., Jucker, T., Pflugmacher, D., Seidl, R. (2024).
 Gap expansion is the dominant driver of canopy openings in a temperate mountain forest landscape.
 Journal of Ecology. (link)

-The gap layer generated and used for the analysis  in this reserach as well as further auxiliary data can be obtained under the following link: (zenodo link)
+The gap layer generated and used for the analysis  in this reserach as well as further auxiliary data can be obtained under the following link: https://zenodo.org/records/10966262

 ## platforms